westbaystars/exk_passwd/blogs/12-finishing-touches.md

 Okay.
 Now anyone can modify and host this on their own.
 The joys of Open Source!

-## Make the preset buttons into pills
+## Make the Preset Buttons into Pills

 This is another easy one.
 Convert the `<button>`s to `<div>`s with the `badge` related classes.